opf-postman/sap-commerce-cloud-open-payment-framework-integration/postman/adyen/Full Page/README.md

 The envirionment file is now ready for importing into Postman together with the Mapping Configuration Collection file.
 Ensure you select the correct environment before running the collection.

+## Edit the Postman Collection in the Postman app.

+   1. Import the two files at the same time to Postman.

+   2. Make sure to select the environment for Mock Gateway.

+   3. Edit the Postman environment file so the collection can be imported with all your OPF Tenant and Adyen Test Account unique values.

 ## Validate the configuration in Open Payment Framework Workbench.

    1. Go to **Payment Integrations**-> **Merchant account** and click **Configure**.